Impact of dark matter-baryon relative velocity on the 21cm forest: Impact of relative velocity on structure formation

-\subsection{Matter power spectrum and Mass function}
+\subsection{Matter power spectrum and mass function}

 The presence of relative velocity changes the structure formation of the Universe.
-To understand the impact of relative velocity, we first see the impact of relative velocity on the matter power spectrum by solving Eqs (\ref{eq:1})-(\ref{eq:5}).
-In Fig.\ref{fig:ps}, we show the matter power spectrum including the relative velocity at $z=40,10$.
-At $z=40$, the matter power spectrum is suppressed by $\sim10\%$ at the scales of 50 - 500 $\mathrm{Mpc^{-1}}$, and maximally suppressed at the Jeans scale $k_{\mathrm{J}}\sim 200 \mathrm{Mpc}^{-1}$.
-The Jeans scale is the scale of balance between gravitational attraction and baryonic perturbation, thus additional pressure due to the relative velocity impacts the growth of structure formation at these scales.
-On the other hand, perturbations on much larger scales are not affected by pressure and are gravitationally collapsed, whereas the pressure at smaller scales prevents perturbations from collapsing.
+To understand the impact of relative velocity, we first note the impact of relative velocity on the matter power spectrum by solving Eqs. (\ref{eq:1})--(\ref{eq:5}).
+In Fig.\ref{fig:ps}, we show the matter power spectrum, including relative velocity at $z=40,10$.
+At $z=40$, the matter power spectrum is suppressed by $\sim10\%$ at 50 - 500 $\mathrm{Mpc^{-1}}$ and maximally suppressed at the Jeans scale $k_{\mathrm{J}}\sim 200 \mathrm{Mpc}^{-1}$.
+The Jeans scale is the scale of balance between gravitational attraction and baryonic perturbation; thus additional pressure due to relative velocity impacts the growth of structure formation at these scales.
+On the other hand, perturbations on much larger scales are not affected by pressure and gravitationally collapse, whereas the pressure at smaller scales prevents perturbations from collapsing.
 This qualitative argument also applies to the matter power spectrum suppression at $z=10$.